ksatirli/terraform-boundary-nomad-client-worker/README.md

 ## Requirements

-* HashiCorp Boundary `0.14.0` or newer
+* HashiCorp HCP Boundary `0.14.0` or newer
 * HashiCorp Nomad `1.5.0` or newer
 * HashiCorp Terraform `1.5.0` or newer.

-* * Terraform `1.5.0` or newer.
 ## Usage

 > **Warning**
-> Interacting with Boundary from Terraform causes any secrets that you read and write to be persisted in both Terraform's state file and in any generated plan files.
+> Interacting with sensitive data from Terraform causes any secrets that you read and write to be persisted in Terraform's state file and in any generated plan files.
->
-> For any Terraform module that reads or writes Vault secrets, these files should be treated as sensitive and protected accordingly.

 For examples, see the [./examples](https://github.com/ksatirli/terraform-vault-kv-v2/tree/main/examples/) directory.